Timek12/core/server/README.md

 ## What It Does

 - Vault initialization & unsealing
-- Secret encryption/decryption (AES-GCM + DEK)
+- Data encryption/decryption (AES-GCM + DEK)
 - Master key management in Redis
 - Crypto operations (key derivation, encryption)
-- Admin endpoints for managing all secrets
+- Admin endpoints for managing all data

 ## Dependencies